-I am not only deeply committed to my own personal practice as a maker, I have a strong desire as an educator to provide access and create safe and inclusive spaces to assist people of any age achieve their definition of success in their own practice.
+I am not only deeply committed to my own personal practice as an artist, I have a strong desire to provide access and create safe and inclusive spaces to assist people of any age achieve their definition of success in their own practice.

 Bio:

-Danielle M. Potwin was born and raised in Massachusetts and now lives in Washington State; she holds her BFA in Sculpture from Massachusetts College of Art and Design and has taught high school and assisted in teaching college classes in clay, drawing, painting, hot glass, sculpture and printmaking.
+Danielle M. Potwin was born and raised in Massachusetts and lives in Washington State; she earned her BFA in Sculpture from Massachusetts College of Art and Design and has taught high school as well as assisted in teaching college classes in clay, drawing, painting, hot glass, sculpture and printmaking.
+Her work has been featured in The Boston Globe and Art New England.
+Previous to becoming a first generation college graduate, Potwin was a pastry chef and worked in kitchens and R&D for 15 years.
+She also holds certification in SEL and mindfulness facilitation as well as being a certified yoga teacher and loves being able to give her knowledge and teach skills to people of all ages.